zykhoo/soc-server-conf/README.md

 Any connection to the servers listed below can be done as following:
 1. Directly when you are in the School of Computing network.
 Not possible outside SoC (even non-SoC NUS network)
 2. Access via an intermediary server (suna for staff or sunfire for student).
 You need to have an SoC account for this (for example: ssh username@sunfire.comp.nus.edu.sg, where username is your SoC account).
 Not possible outside Singapore (?)
 3. Access through SoC VPN (https://webvpn.comp.nus.edu.sg/).
 You need to have NUSNET account for this.
 Available anywhere in the world (?).
-Reference: https://dochub.comp.nus.edu.sg/cf/guides/network/vpn
+Reference: https://dochub.comp.nus.edu.sg/cf/guides/network/vpn (tag: forticlient)

 Database Lab server
 --------